Los Angeles Sex Therapy (LAST) Collective

 Victoria received her Masters of Social Work and Masters of Public Administration from the University of Southern California.
 She currently serves as a workshop host to Uncaged Hearts, a sex-positive event and community planning company, and as a hospital social worker.
 Her modalities include CBT, motivational interviewing, bereavement and grief support, mindfulness and meditation, and harm reduction strategies.
 She is nonjudgmental, compassionate, and empathetic to the couples and individuals she works with regardless of housing, socioeconomic, gender/sexual orientation, and ability of each person.

-She received her Masters degree in Clinical Mental Health Counseling from The Family Institute at Northwestern and continued there for a fellowship in Mindfulness and Behavior Therapies.
+She/they received their Masters degree in Clinical Mental Health Counseling from The Family Institute at Northwestern and continued there for a fellowship in Mindfulness and Behavior Therapies.
 Her approach to therapy is informed by combining the philosophy and practice of these two modalities.
-Clients can expect Kate to be non-judgmental, validating, and curious about their story, balanced by skill-based support for positive change.
+Clients can expect Kane to be non-judgmental, validating, and curious about their story, balanced by skill-based support for positive change.

-Prior to counseling, Kate was a research assistant studying consciousness, mindfulness, romantic relationships, passion, and creativity.
+Prior to counseling, Kane was a research assistant studying consciousness, mindfulness, romantic relationships, passion, and creativity.
 She believes there is always more learn and further to grow.

 Devin Green, APCC

-Devin believes in cultivating a transpersonal approach to therapy, which promotes every human's potential to accessible wellbeing.
+Devin believes in cultivating a transpersonal approach to coaching, which promotes every human's potential to accessible wellbeing.

 With both personal and professional experience in non ordinary states of consciousness, her passion lies in exploring all the alternative ways that one can show up in the world.